emclaug2/.github/CONTRIBUTING.md

 8. Go to the proper [PX Blue repository](https://github.com/pxblue) and make a Pull Request.

 The maintainers of PX Blue will be notified and will review your pull request and either merge it, request changes to it, or close it with an explanation.

+> The `master` branch in PX Blue repositories represents the latest released/published code.
+The `dev` branch is used to hold the latest updates and features that are waiting to be released.

 ## Get support from PX Blue